 - Change your camera angle.
 Don’t just photograph from straight on.
 Move to the side.
 Crouch down and point the camera up.
 Hold your camera (carefully) higher up and shoot downwards.

-- Use your aperture for artistic effect (the aperture is inside the lens and opens and closes like the iris in your eye).
-A wide-open aperture (with a low f-stop number) has a shallow depth-of-field.
+- Use your aperture for artistic effect.
+Read this post for a full explanation of what aperture and depth-of-field are.
+In a nutshell, however, the aperture is an opening in your lens like the pupil in your eye, which you can make narrower or wider.
+A wide-open aperture (with a low f/stop number) has a shallow depth-of-field.
 This means that a small part of the photo only will be in focus (think of when you see a portrait of a person and the background is blurry).
 A narrower aperture (high f-stop number) will have more of the photo in focus.
 Have a play with making parts of your photo fall out of focus.

 - Your focal length (how zoomed in or out you are) can change the ‘look’ of a photo.
 A longer focal length (zoomed in) ‘compresses’ the background – it makes everything feel closer together.
 A wider-angle lens has the opposite effect.
 If you go for an ultra-wide, you get that distorted fish-eye look, which you could really have some fun with.

 3. Getting the best out of your equipment